maryia-brauer/ParKING/README.md

 # ParKING
-This is main branch.
-Here we push only final versions.
+This is dev branch.
+Here we do all the work.

-IMPORTANT!!
-Before push here, all members of the team should know about it!!!

-*For work use dev branch!

 Some command you should use:
 git branch //to see on which branch you are